lyliyangyang/lyliyangyang.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an instructor at Princeton University
+I am an instructor at the Department of Mathematics at Princeton University, where I am actively involved in teaching and conducting research.

 ## Research Interest
-Number Theory, Representation Theory, Harmonic Analysis, and Langlands Program.
+My research interests primarily revolve around Number Theory, Representation Theory, Harmonic Analysis, and the Langlands Program.

 ## Publications
 * Relative Trace Formula and L-functions for GL(n+1)$$\times$$ GL(n) \[[arxiv](https://arxiv.org/pdf/2303.02225.pdf)\]